-Inside: Children’s book suggestion for every day in May – unforgettable stories, creative plots, and imaginative illustrations.
+Inside: Children’s book suggestion for every day in May.
+Updated for 2021.
+Discover unforgettable stories, get lots in creative plots, and enjoy imaginative illustrations.
 Click each month to be taken directly to that list: January, February, March, April, May, June, July, August, September, October, November, and December.

 “The world’s favorite season is the spring.
 All things seem possible in May,” said an American naturalist and Pulitzer-prize winner Edwin Way Teale.
 Each day of the year is, of course, a beautiful opportunity to learn, grow, and begin again, but in the spring, we seem to have more enthusiasm, confidence, and clarity for it.